 We did mini-performances every day.
 Nothing was polished; every action remained tentative.
-The costume was worn, then removed.
-Some destroyed it.
-Some kept it.

 “IF SUICIDE BOMBERS LOOKS LIKE YOU, I WOULD LOVE TO DIE”